Mzying2001/sw/README.en.md

 + **Routed Events**:
   Adopts a routed event mechanism, where events can bubble up from the source control to propagate upwards.
 Event handlers can be registered on controls at different levels.

++ **Property Binding**:
+  Implements a C#-like property syntax for intuitive access and modification of object properties.
+It also provides property binding support, enabling automatic synchronization between the UI and data.

 ## Usage